Topologies on the future causal completion: Causal perspective, solomonic conclusion, open questions

-We now define a partially ordered set $(X, \leq)$ to be a {\bf causal set} iff $(X, \gamma (\leq))$ is a chr. set.
-With this definition, in the globally hyperbolic case, the future boundary is achronal:
+\V We define a chr. space $X$ to be {\bf globally hyperbolic} or {\bf g.h.} iff $J^+(K) \cap J^-(C)$ is compact for any two compact sets $C,K$ in $X$.
+In the globally hyperbolic case, the future boundary is achronal: